brianmaxxed/tictactoe-movecheck/README.md

 The (x,y) coordinates are listed as coords.

 Lastly, the output object will tell you if someone won or there was a tie.

+# Additional testing boards

+You can view other test boards that start with test_*.js.
+There is a tie board and an unfinished board.
+Feel free to modify test_board.js by putting in a winning diagonal left, diagonal right, horizontal or vertical win of X or O.